 Oracle Database Logo

-Oracle Database is a premier enterprise-level RDBMS known for its very high performance, great scalability, and rich functionality.
-It has been developed by Oracle Corporation and supports a large number of different data types, complex queries, and large volume transactional processing.
-The Oracle Database is applied in many organizations worldwide for mission-critical applications, large-scale data analysis, and for data integrity and security.
+Oracle database, developed by Oracle Corporation, is a premier enterprise-level RDBMS known for its very high performance, great scalability, and rich functionality.
+It supports many data types, complex queries, and large-volume transactional processing.
+Oracle database is applied in many organizations worldwide for mission-critical applications, large-scale data analysis, and data integrity and security.

 Introduction to MySQL